ds300/patch-package/README.md

     patch-package package-name

 where `package-name` matches the name of the package you made changes to.
+This could take several minutes if you don't use Yarn yet.

 If this is the first time you've used `patch-package`, it will create a folder called `patches` in the root dir of your app.
 Inside will be a file called `package-name:0.44.0.patch` or something, which is a diff between normal old `package-name` and your fixed version.
-Commit this and you and your team will enjoy the same changes from here on out.
+Commit this to share the fix with your team.

 ### Updating patches